MLH-Fellowship/gitcord-bot/README.md

 # 👥 The Team

 The developers behind GitCord Bot.
-Mention MLH Pre-Fellowship and create a list of developers + images, why we were inspired, what we enjoyed about the project/what we did and socials.
-Also, how we worked as a team, how we used GitHub, branches, Projects etc.
+Mention MLH Pre-Fellowship and create a list of developers + images, why we were inspired, what we enjoyed about the project/what we did and socials

 ## Louise Findlay - [@louisefindlay23](https://github.com/louisefindlay23)